ahdinosaur/transpilify/README.md

 [*experimental*](https://github.com/tristanls/stability-index#stability-1---experimental)

-Transpiles source file(s) using the specified browserify transforms, without actually bundling.
+Applies browserify transforms to your source code, without actually bundling it.

 This is useful if you have a module that would typically use some browserify transforms (like [glslify](https://www.npmjs.com/package/glslify) or [browserify-css](https://www.npmjs.com/package/browserify-css)), but you would like to publish a bundler-agnostic distribution to npm.